bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:53 PM CT, April 04</p>
+<p class="updated_time"> Latest data: 12:07 AM CT, April 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 68°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 17° *colder* than today.
+Today's high is 51°, which is 17° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

 - 40°
-- Partly Cloudy
+- Mostly Cloudy
 - 79% humidity
 - 10 mph wind
-- 52% cloud cover
+- 79% cloud cover
-- 32 AQI 🟩
+- 33 AQI 🟩
 - 0.39 inches of rain in the past 24 hours